chrishaining/who_dunnit-/hw_scope_whodunnit.md

 const verdict = declareMurderer();
 console.log(verdict);

-// I expect the murderer is Mrs White
+// I expect the murderer is Mrs White. plotTwist has been called (changing the murderer to Mrs White), and it's okay to do this because the original variable was created using let. because Mrs White cannot be changed, the changeMurderer function won't work.
 ```

 #### Episode 7